manigurram/FunctionCall-Finetune/README.md

-# Function Calling Fine-Tuning with LLaMA 3 and Gemma 3
+# Function Call Fine-Tuning with LLaMA 3 and Gemma 3

 This repository contains code for fine-tuning the **Gemma 3** and **LLaMA 3** models for **function calling tasks** using **LoRA (Low-Rank Adaptation)** and running inference with the fine-tuned models.